willbprog127/spiritvnc-fltk-no-libssh2/README.md

 * **Application font size**: The font size used for most labels and text-entry boxes
 * **List font name**: The desired font name (not file name) used to display the server list entries
 * **List font size**: The size of the font used to display the server list entries.
 This could be points or pixels, depending on your OS
+* **List width**: The desired width of the server list.
+This could be pixels or device units, depending on your OS
 * **Use icons for color-blind users**: Will use uncolored uniquely-shaped connection status icons for those with color-blindness
 * **Show tooltips**: Shows tooltips on most widgets
 * **Show reverse connection notification**: When enabled, pops up a dialog box notifying you of an incoming reverse VNC connection